InspiryThemes/realhomes-docs/docs/add-property-vr.md

 Gallery Images options for **Modern** Variation.
 ![Property Gallery](images/add-content/property-gallery3.png)

 >**Note**: Images should have minimum size of 1240px by 720px.
 Bigger size images will be cropped automatically.
-Minimum 2 images are required to display gallery.
+Minimum 2 images are required to display the gallery.

 Gallery Images options for **Classic** Variation.
 ![Property Gallery](images/add-content/property-gallery2.png)